Kraftland/portable/doc/packager/03-desktop-entry.md

 - The file name of your .desktop file **must** match the appID, like `top.kimiblock.example.desktop`
 - `TryExec=portable` is recommended
+- For correct window grouping behaviour, please match the last part of the ID to application's own app_id
 - Your .desktop file *should* **NOT** contain the following entries:

 ```